 Please note that the cost for supervision is not included in the course fees and needs to be funded separately by the student.
 Placements sometimes offer group or individual supervision which can count towards your monthly requirement.

 Assessments are varied.
 We make use of a broad range of assessment types, including group presentations, creative activities, essays, practice recordings, and practical assessments.
 Your assessment schedule is spread out throughout the year, so that you are never overwhelmed with multiple tasks.
 We also prepare you and support you to be ready for every assessment.

 Students who have, or suspect that they have, a neurodifference or other disability, are supported on this programme.
 We aim to adapt all our activities to make this course equally accessible to everyone.

 Monthly community meetings online enable us to stay in touch, and for students to give personal feedback and have conversations with each other across the year groups, and with tutors and the director of studies.
-We also operate a range of additional ways for students to feed back to us, and help us to improve, including Student Representatives, Staff-Student Committee Meetings, anonymous feedback, and surveys.
+We also operate a range of additional ways for students to feed back to us, and help us to improve, including Student Representatives, Staff-Student Committee Meetings, anonymous feedback, and monthly surveys.
 We take student feedback seriously, and we aim for students to have an excellent experience throughout this training.